 People might wonder what started me on this new venture of cookery writing.
 Like many writing projects, it wasn’t in my mind to do this, but when I started the 5:2 diet a few years ago, I found that there were very few proper veggie recipes for the low-calorie days.
 I found this frustrating.
 Even when dieting, or perhaps especially when dieting, good tasty food is important.
 At a writers’ conference, I was sitting with the publisher of www.lusciousbooks.co.uk (a small publishing house which specialises in cookbooks for people using a restricted range of foods), and chatted to her about it.
 Before I knew it, I was committed to writing the book myself!
 After the first book was published in 2015, I continued to experiment, and in 2018 the new book was finished which included an 800 calorie fast day option.

 As a vegetarian of 40 years plus, I set out to redesign some of my favourite recipes to give the required low-calorie count.
 I found myself using much-loved recipes from all over the world.
 The book is useful primarily to people undertaking the 5:2 diet, but as all the meals are calorie-counted, people on other diets will also find the recipes useful.
 The recipe ideas themselves will help anyone looking to cook tasty vegetarian food.

-Now, in 2016, it is a print book as well as an ebook.
+The books are available as print and ebooks.
 The print book is available from larger online bookstores.
 Although the ebook is Amazon-only, you don’t need a Kindle to access it.
 On the book’s Amazon page, there is a way to download the book to PC, tablet or mobile.